elucian/bee/syntax/structure.md

 **usability:**

-A _driver_ can read configuration files, define system constants, system variables, application menus, database connections and such.
+A _driver_ can read configuration file: folder names, database connections, precision and other things.
 It is the application entry point.
 A driver can be terminated early using keywords: _halt_, or _fail_.

 ### Aspects
 An application architect can separate system concerns in multiple _aspects_.
 One aspect is a component located in _"src"_ folder.
 A driver can load an aspect only once, then it can use any of its public members on demand.